This is my review of the Chamonix Snowboards brand and their Lognan model in particular.

 If you are an experienced rider, I wouldn’t recommend using this board.
 Even if you are on a budget, I’d look for used boards built with advanced-level abilities in mind.

 Chamonix has many snowboards in its lineup to match your preferred riding style or any other needs you have as a rider.
 Here are some alternatives to explore if you want something different than the Lognan.

 The Cobra LTD is the best board for more advanced riders in the Chamonix lineup.
 It has a stiffer flex that lets you dive into more aggressive lines.
-It can function pretty well as a budget freeride board.
+It can function pretty well as a budget freeride snowboard.